Arizona State Statute 11-1008E: dog license requirements for the unincorporated areas of Yavapai County.

 - $5.00 additional charge after 30 days of rabies expiration or each rabies anniversary date

-- Renewal license can be purchased online with proof of vaccination on record, up to 3 years.
+- A renewal license can be purchased online with proof of vaccination.

 YCSO Mayer Substation